seung-gu/stock-agent/doc/pe_research/SP500_Forward_PE_Research_Paper.md

    - Limitations of simple dichotomous thinking of "overvalued/undervalued"
    - Markets are complex, and a single indicator cannot explain everything

+4. **Exception: Trailing-like Operating P/E as market bottom indicator**
+   - Despite overall limitations, Trailing-like Operating [Q(-3)+Q(-2)+Q(-1)+Q(0)] P/E falling below -1.5σ effectively identifies market bottoms
+   - Trailing-like Operating is a hybrid of past 3 quarters actuals and current quarter estimate, not completely backward-looking while being relatively less affected by estimate errors compared to estimates-based P/E (differs from backtesting's TTM Operating)
+   - Useful as a reference indicator for capturing extreme market pessimism periods
+   - However, should not rely on a single indicator but make comprehensive judgments with other indicators

 ### 7.4 Future Research Directions

 1. **Estimate accuracy analysis:** Quantify the impact of estimate errors on P/E predictive power